ropensci/medrxivr/README.md

 coverage](https://codecov.io/gh/mcguinlu/medrxivr/branch/master/graph/badge.svg)](https://codecov.io/gh/mcguinlu/medrxivr?branch=master)
 <!-- badges: end -->

-The goal of `medrxivr` is to provide programmatic access to the *medRxiv* preprint repository.
+`medrxivr` provides access to a static snapshot of the *medRxiv* preprint repository, which is automatically updated each morning to capture new records. `medrxivr` also provides functions to search the snapshot using regular expressions and Boolean logic, and provides a helper function to download the full-text PDFs of relevant preprints.

 ## Installation